-SSAP No. 106 - Affordable Care Act Section 9010 Assessment ("SSAP No. 106") required (1) that the health insurer fee be recognized in full on January 1 of the fee year (the calendar year in which the assessment must be paid to the federal government), in the operating expense category of insurance taxes, licenses and fees, excluding federal income taxes and (2) that in each data year preceding a fee year a reporting entity pro-ratably accrue by reclassifying from unassigned funds (surplus) to aggregate write-ins for special surplus funds an amount equal to its estimated subsequent fee year assessment.
+SSAP No. 106 - Affordable Care Act Section 9010 Assessment ("SSAP No. 106") required (1) that the annual fee be recognized in full on January 1 of the fee year (the calendar year in which the assessment must be paid to the federal government), in the operating expense category of general administrative expenses, excluding federal income taxes and (2) that in each data year preceding a fee year a reporting entity pro-ratably accrue by reclassifying from unassigned surplus to special surplus funds an amount equal to its estimated subsequent fee year assessment.
 This reclassification has no impact on total capital and surplus and is reversed in full on January 1 of the fee year.
-On January 22, 2018, Public Law No: 115-120 was signed into law and it imposes a moratorium on the health insurer fee for calendar year 2019.
-As interpreted in INT 18-02: ACA Section 9010 Assessment Moratoriums, because there was not an ACA Section 9010 fee due in September 2019, there was not an accrual of a liability on January 1, 2019 based on 2018 data year net written premiums.
-Accrual of a liability on January 1, 2020 for the ACA Section 9010 assessment based on 2019 data year net written premiums and the reclassification from unassigned funds (surplus) to aggregate write-ins for special surplus funds equal to the estimated 2020 fee year assessment accrued in data year 2019 will both continue as prescribed under SSAP No. 106.
-See Note 22 for disclosure of all amounts related to the health insurer fee for the Company.
+See Note 22 for disclosure of all amounts related to the annual fee for the Company.